 At Marvin, we approach materials differently, holding ourselves to the highest standards for material selection, sourcing, and development.
-Marvin’s window and door materials—wood, extruded aluminum, High-Density Fiberglass and Ultrex® fiberglass each offer unique benefits.
+The Marvin window and door materials—wood, extruded aluminum, High-Density Fiberglass and Ultrex® fiberglass each offer unique benefits.
 If you’re not sure what’s best for your project or your climate, a Marvin window and door dealer can help recommend the material with the right attributes.

 Offering a rich, warm look, many customization options, and design versatility, wood is a premium choice.
 Wood can be used on both the interior and exterior of a window or door.
 As a lower maintenance option, wood can also be used on only the interior with an extruded aluminum cladding exterior.
 Marvin offers both options, leading the industry in sourcing, processing, and utilizing high quality wood.